hosachaii/checkers_engine/README.md

 # Checkers Engine
 A Minimax-based Checkers Engine.

-This project implements a checkers engine using the Minimax algorithm, facilitating both human-vs-human and human-vs-computer gameplay.
+This project implements a checkers engine using the Minimax algorithm, capable of both human-vs-human and human-vs-computer gameplay.
 It was developed as a mini-project for the Data Structures and Algorithms course at COEP Technological University.